Substitute Sergio Aguero earned Argentina a point against Bolivia with a stunning strike in the second half in the opening game of the Copa America.

 Argentina were the better side in the early going, playing through Ever Banega up the middle, who found Lionel Messi several times to start the attack.

-Looking to play through Carlos Tevez on the left as well, the home side could not break through the last line of the defence to scare goalkeeper Carlos Arias.
+Looking to play through Carlos Tevez on the left as well, the home side could not break through the last line of the defense to scare goalkeeper Carlos Arias.
 Ezequiel Lavezzi and Tevez both had a couple chances from odd angles inside the box, but could not convert.

 The 15 remaining minutes of the opening half passed with Argentine players showing their frustration at the 0-0 scoreline.
 Bolivia remained poised for the first 45 minutes, not making many mistakes.